June 8, 2026 | written by IVX Health

 Develop an Exercise Routine

-Research shows that regular exercise can have a positive effect on Crohn’s symptoms, and can even help prevent painful relapses.
-This summer, take advantage of the beautiful weather to exercise outdoors in moderation as the rising temperatures allow.
-If you prefer to exercise inside and avoid exposure to others at a shared exercise studio, try streaming a workout class on Youtube.
-Everyday health recommends strength training, dancing, pilates and yoga among several other activities that are particularly beneficial to people with Crohn’s disease.
+Research shows that regular exercise can positively affect Crohn’s symptoms and even help prevent painful relapses.
+This summer, take advantage of the beautiful weather to exercise outdoors in moderation as temperatures rise.
+If you prefer to exercise inside, try streaming a workout class on YouTube, or Everyday Health recommends strength training, dancing, pilates, and yoga among several other activities that are particularly beneficial to people with Crohn’s disease.

 Enjoy the Sunshine Cautiously